What is this course about?

 What are the math GEP courses, anyway?

-What if a student changes his or her major to one that requires calculus after taking this course?
+What if a student changes their major to one that requires calculus after taking this course?

-Math 104 will serve as a prerequisite for Math 106 (Algebra and Elementary Functions), so students can easily move back to the calculus-readiness path if they choose to.
+Math 104 will be a prerequisite for Math 106 (Algebra and Elementary Functions), so students can easily move back to the calculus-readiness path if they choose to.

-What if a student initially believes he or she will need calculus, and then changes to a major for which calculus is not required?
+What if a student initially believes they will need calculus, and then changes to a major which doesn’t require calculus?

 Math 106 (Algebra and Elementary Functions) will still be a sufficient prerequisite for Math 100 (Contemporary Mathematics) and Stat 121 (Introduction to Statistics for the Social Sciences), so students can easily move on a GEP math course after passing Math 106.
-If a student first takes and passes LRC 099 (Introductory Algebra) and then decides to pursue a major that does not require calculus, he or she can then take Math 104.
-Especially strong students from LRC 099 may exercise the option to bypass Math 104 using Credit by Examination (essentially just taking the final exam for Math 104).
+If a student first takes and passes LRC 099 (Introductory Algebra) and then decides to pursue a major that doesn’t require calculus, they can then take Math 104.
+Especially strong students from LRC 099 may exercise the option to bypass Math 104 using Credit by Examination (essentially taking the final exam for Math 104).

 Do students HAVE to take Math 104 if they are pursuing majors that do not require calculus?